-We are a clinical-stage immuno-oncology company focused on helping patients fight cancer by developing a pipeline of product candidates based on expertise in protein engineering and oncology led by the CD47 blocker, evorpacept (evorpacept is the recommended United States Adopted Name (USAN); this product is also known as ALX148), currently in multiple Phase 1 and 2 clinical trials.
+We are a clinical-stage immuno-oncology company focused on helping patients fight cancer by developing a pipeline of product candidates based on expertise in protein engineering and oncology led by the CD47 blocker, evorpacept (evorpacept is the International Nonproprietary Name (INN) and the recommended United States Adopted Name (USAN); this product is also known as ALX148), currently in multiple Phase 1 and 2 clinical trials.
 Cancer cells leverage CD47, a cell surface protein, as a "don't eat me" signal to evade detection by the immune system.
 Our company is developing a next-generation checkpoint inhibitor designed to have a high affinity for CD47 and to avoid the limitations caused by hematologic toxicities inherent in other CD47 blocking approaches.
 We believe our lead product candidate, evorpacept will have a wide therapeutic window to block the "don't eat me" signal on cancer cells, and will enhance the immune activation of broadly used anti-cancer agents through combination treatment strategies.
-As of June 30, 2022, we had dosed over 260 subjects with evorpacept across a range of hematologic and solid malignancies in combination with a number of leading anti-cancer agents.
+As of September 30, 2022, we had dosed over 300 subjects with evorpacept across a range of hematologic and solid malignancies in combination with a number of leading anti-cancer agents.
 We plan to initiate additional studies in combination with leading anti-cancer agents.

-In solid tumors, we are conducting two ongoing randomized Phase 2 trials (ASPEN-03 and ASPEN-04) of evorpacept for the treatment of first-line advanced head and neck squamous cell carcinoma, or HNSCC, with the first subject enrolled in the first trial in May 2021 and the first subject enrolled in the second trial in July 2021.
-The Food and Drug Administration, or the FDA, granted Fast Track designation for evorpacept in combination with pembrolizumab, platinum, and fluorouracil for the first-line treatment of adult patients with metastatic or unresectable, recurrent HNSCC in February 2020.
+In solid tumors, we are conducting two ongoing randomized Phase 2 trials (ASPEN-03 and ASPEN-04) of evorpacept for the treatment of first-line advanced head and neck squamous cell carcinoma, or HNSCC, with the first subject enrolled in the ASPEN-03 trial in May 2021 and the first subject enrolled in the ASPEN-04 trial in July 2021.
+In February 2020, the Food and Drug Administration, or the FDA, granted Fast Track designation for evorpacept in combination with pembrolizumab, platinum, and fluorouracil for the first-line treatment of adult patients with metastatic or unresectable, recurrent HNSCC.
 In July 2022, the FDA granted Fast Track designation for evorpacept in combination with pembrolizumab for first-line treatment of adult patients with metastatic or unresectable, recurrent HNSCC whose tumors express PD-L1.
-We are also conducting a randomized Phase 2/3 trial (ASPEN-06) of evorpacept for the treatment of second and third line advanced HER2-overexpressing gastric/gastroesophageal junction, or GEJ, cancer and dosed the first patient in March 2022.
-The FDA granted Fast Track designation for evorpacept in combination with trastuzumab, ramucirumab and paclitaxel for the treatment of patients with HER2-overexpressing advanced gastric or GEJ adenocarcinoma with disease progression on or after prior trastuzumab and fluoropyrimidine or platinum containing chemotherapy in January 2020.
+In March 2022, we began a randomized Phase 2/3 trial (ASPEN-06) of evorpacept for the treatment of second and third line advanced HER2-overexpressing gastric/gastroesophageal junction, or GEJ, cancer and dosed the first patient.
+In January 2020, the FDA granted Fast Track designation for evorpacept in combination with trastuzumab, ramucirumab and paclitaxel for the treatment of patients with HER2-overexpressing advanced gastric or GEJ adenocarcinoma with disease progression on or after prior trastuzumab and fluoropyrimidine or platinum containing chemotherapy.
 In January 2022, the FDA's Office of Orphan Products Development granted Orphan Drug Designation to evorpacept for the treatment of patients with gastric/GEJ cancer.
-We recently announced we will initiate a new clinical study (ASPEN-07) to investigate evorpacept in combination with an antibody-drug conjugate or ADC, PADCEV® (enfortumab vedotin-ejfv), for the second-line treatment of locally advanced or metastatic urothelial cancer, or UC, in the fourth quarter of 2022.
-Our collaborator, Zymeworks, is conducting an ongoing Phase 1 trial for the treatment of advanced HER2-expressing breast cancer and other solid tumors and enrolled the first
+We expect to initiate a new clinical study (ASPEN-07) to investigate evorpacept in combination with an antibody-drug conjugate (ADC), enfortumab vedotin-ejfv, for the second-line treatment of locally advanced or metastatic urothelial cancer, or UC, in the fourth quarter of 2022.
+Our collaborator, Zymeworks, is conducting an ongoing Phase 1 trial for the treatment of advanced HER2-expressing breast cancer and other solid tumors and enrolled the first subject in October 2021.
+In August 2022, we announced a collaboration with the Quantum Leap Healthcare Collaborative to evaluate evorpacept in combination with fam-trastuzumab - deruxtecan-nxki for the treatment of patients with unresectable or metastatic HER2-positive and HER2-low breast cancer.